German Chicken Cordon Bleu Recipe – Oma's Hähnchenrouladen

 Instructions:

-1. Prepare chicken by cutting into the thickest part of the chicken breast to create a pocket.
+1. Prepare the chicken by cutting horizontally into the thickest part of each breast to create a pocket, being careful not cut all the way through.

-2. Roll a slice of cheese inside a slice of ham and stuff inside the pocket.
+2. Place a slice of cheese on top of a slice of ham and roll them up together.
+Do this with the remaining cheese and ham slices.

-5. Put flour into a shallow bowl.
-Into a second shallow bowl, beat the eggs and milk.
-Put the breadcrumbs into a third shallow bowl.
+5. Put the flour in a shallow bowl.
+In a second shallow bowl, beat the eggs with the milk.
+Put the breadcrumbs in a third shallow bowl.

-6. Dredge a stuffed chicken breast in the flour.
-Dip into the egg mixture.
-Then, roll in the breadcrumbs.
-Place onto a plate.
-Repeat with remaining chicken breasts.
+6. Dredge a stuffed chicken breast in the f lour, then dip it in the egg mixture, then roll it in the breadcrumbs.
+Place it in a casserole dish.
+Repeat with the remaining chicken breasts.

-7. Cover dish and place in fridge for about 20 minutes to help breading stick to chicken.
-(Can be kept for one day in fridge before baking.)
+7. Cover the dish with plastic wrap and place it in the fridge for at least 20 minutes to help the breading stick to the chicken.

 Notes/Hints: